 Most institutions offer official electronic PDF transcripts.
 In that case, have your institution email the official transcript to firstname.lastname@example.org.

 Students who attended a college outside of the U.S. must submit an evaluation from one of the accepted credentialing services:

 If your previous school is now closed, here are some tips for locating your records:

 Within 30 days of receiving your official transcripts, the records office will evaluate your transcript for transfer credit.
-Once that evaluation is complete, you’ll receive your official transfer credit award letter by mail, and you’ll be able to view your transfer credit evaluation on MyAACC under the Self Services tab.
+Once that evaluation is complete, you’ll receive an email notification to your AACC student email and you'll be able to view your transfer credit evaluation on MyAACC under the Self Services tab.